HereMobilityDevelopers/Here-Mobility-SDK-React-Native-SampleApp/README.md

 The Here Mobility sample app (described below) presents a simple workflow for adding a variety of mobility services to your app.

 ## Getting Started

 ### Getting Access Credentials

 To use the HERE Mobility SDK, you'll need App ID key and App secret key values.
 To request these credentials, contact us at [mobility_developers@here.com]().

-Please make sure to email us both bundle id/package name for your IOS and Android apps
+>**Note:** Please make sure to email us both a bundle ID and a package name, for your iOS and Android apps respectively.

 ### Cloning the Sample App Git Repository